faytastic/cfae-app/README.md

 3. If the check passes, the `deploy` job connects securely to the OCI virtual machine.
 4. The VM pulls the latest code from this repository.
 5. Updated files are copied into the web directory served by Nginx: `/var/www/cfae`
-6. After deployment, a smoke test checks the live site and confirms the expected version is being served.
+6. After deployment, a smoke test checks the live HTTPS site and confirms the expected version is being served.

 The pipeline runs on a temporary GitHub-hosted Linux runner and does not require any local setup.